nampham720/csci3055u-project-template/README.md

 ```
 This is called **shadowing**.
 The same declaration for variable x can have two differents value because they belong to different scopes.
 While the first `x = 10` is a global variable, `let x = 20` belongs to `myFunc()`'s scope and only functions under the value of 20 inside `myFunc()`.
 Once the scope is terminated, `x` goes back to its default value (= 10). <br />

-**Namespace** plays an important role in distinguish scope.
+**Namespace** plays an important role in differing scopes.
 Two items with same name but different values will cause en error if they are located in the same namespace.
 ```swift
 var x = 4
 var x = 6 // error